FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_eip_v1.md

 The `publicip` block supports:

 * `type` - (Required) The value must be a type supported by the system.
 Only `5_bgp` supported now.
-    Changing this creates a new eip.
+    Changing this creates a new EIP.

 * `ip_address` - (Optional) The value must be a valid IP address in the available IP address segment.
-    Changing this creates a new eip.
+    Changing this creates a new EIP.

-* `port_id` - (Optional) The port id which this eip will associate with.
-If the value is "" or this not specified, the eip will be in unbind state.
+* `port_id` - (Optional) The port id which this EIP will associate with.
+If the value is not specified, the EIP will be in unbind state.

 The `bandwidth` block supports: